Disc golf: Plastics

-There are a variety of different discs, each made with a specific plastic.
-Plastics such as DX, J-Pro, Pro-D, X-Line, D-line, retro, and R-Pro from Innova, Latitude 64°, Discmania, and Discraft are some of the less durable, but good for beginners due to their lower prices, compared to the higher end plastics.
-Plastics such as Champion, Titanium, FLX, GStar, Gold Line, Tournament Plastic, Fuzion and Star, which are the best offered from the same companies, have the best quality, durability and flight compared to the other types available.
-There are also plastics that provide additional functionality, e.g. glow in the dark plastic and plastic that allows the disc to float in water.
-Most companies also offer a line of plastic that is much lighter than the maximum throwing weight (normally filled with air bubbles) which is conducive to beginners or players with less arm speed.
-Players might prefer bright colored discs to contrast most green flora and recover their disc easier.
+There are dozens of different types of plastic used for making discs by the various disc manufacturers.
+The type of plastic affects the feel of the disc's grip as well as its durability, which in turn can influence flight as the disc becomes worn.
+Manufacturers market lower-cost “base” blends (e.g., DX, J-Pro, Pro-D, X-Line, D-line, Retro, R-Pro) and “premium” blends (e.g., Champion, Titanium, FLX, GStar, Gold Line, Tournament Plastic, Fuzion, Star), with premium lines described by manufacturers as more durable than base blends.
+Some variants incorporate additional features, such as glow-in-the-dark additives or buoyant plastics.
+Many companies also offer lighter-weight plastics (often aerated) that may be used by players with lower release speed.
+Bright-colored discs can be easier to locate in vegetation.
+The commercial production process is typically injection molding for its low unit cost and reliability.
+For prototyping and small-scale offerings, 3D printing is a growing option; PDGA-approved 3D-printed designs are available from some companies and often employ polymers such as TPU or proprietary blends.

+Stamps

+Stamps refer to the artwork or lettering that appears on a disc.
+Stamps can appear on the top or the bottom of a disc.
+Stamps are applied by disc manufacturers by using a hot stamp machine, usually with foil.
+Stamps not only serve a creative design purpose, but are also used to identify different disc molds.

 Throwing styles

-While there are many different grips and styles to throwing the disc, there are two basic throwing techniques: backhand and forehand (or sidearm).
-These techniques vary in effectiveness under different circumstances.
-Their understanding and mastery can greatly improve a player's game, and offer diverse options in maneuvering the disc to the basket with greater efficacy.
-Many players use what is referred to as a run-up during their drive.
-This is practiced to build more forward disc momentum and distance.
-Throwing styles vary from player to player, and there is no standard throwing style.
+While there are many grips and styles for throwing a disc, two common techniques are backhand and forehand (also called sidearm).
+Many players use a run-up during drives to build momentum.
+Throwing styles vary by player, and there is no single standard.

-All discs when thrown will naturally fall to a certain direction determined by the rotation direction of the disc when released, this direction is termed Hyzer, the natural fall of the disc, or Anhyzer, making the disc fall against its natural flight pattern.
+All discs when thrown will naturally fall to a certain direction determined by the rotation direction of the disc when released.
+This direction is termed hyzer, the natural fall of the disc, or anhyzer, making the disc fall against its natural flight pattern.
 For a right-handed backhand throw (RHBH), the disc will naturally fall to the left.
 For a right-handed forehand throw (RHFH), the disc will naturally fall to the right.
 For a left-handed, backhand throw (LHBH), the disc will naturally fall to the right.
 For a left-handed, forehand throw (LHFH), the disc will naturally fall to the left.

 Backhand

-To perform this throw, the disc is rapidly drawn from across the front of the body, and released towards a forward aimpoint.
-Due to the potential snap available with this technique, one can expect greater distance than with a forehand throw.
-It is important to initiate momentum from the feet and allow it to travel up the body, hips and shoulders, culminating in the transfer of energy to the disc.
+In a backhand throw, the disc is drawn across the front of the body and released toward a forward aimpoint.
+The technique can generate high spin and may result in greater distance than a forehand throw.
+Power is created by initiating momentum from the feet and allowing it to travel up the body, hips, and shoulders, culminating in the transfer of energy to the disc.

 Forehand

-The forehand (sidearm) throw is performed by drawing the disc from behind and partially across the front of the body: similar to a sidearm throw in baseball.
-The term sidearm actually predates the term forehand, which is seemingly in use today as a simpler means to communicate the technique, equating to a tennis forehand.
+The forehand, or sidearm, throw is performed by drawing the disc from behind and partially across the front of the body, similar to a sidearm throw in baseball.